 Recall in my VBA Shell article, I had some pretty heavy disclaimers about using explorer.exe to open folders.
 The reason I made those disclaimers is that the Process ID,

 In the explorer.exe example, the script opens my My Documents folder.
 Change the path in the

 The macro works by looping through all your open windows.
 If the path in your Windows Explorer top bar matches the path in your macro, that window will activate.
 If the macro can’t find the path, it will open it.
 The next time you run the macro, the previously opened window will activate!

 w.Visible=True lines appear back to back.
 It’s been my experience that without first hiding the window by setting its visibility to False, the window sometimes would not reactivate.
 Your mileage may vary, so play around and see what you think.

 Since I published my VBA Shell article earlier this year, I’ve received several emails asking how to prevent the macros from opening multiple instances of the same application when re-executed.
 I’m hoping the skills you learned here will help you solve this problem.

 This article is another example of how your emails and your comments are an important avenue for great VBA content ideas.
-Who knows, a question you ask in the comments today may turn into an article tomorrow!
+Who knows, a question you ask on our [VBA Q&A] platform today may turn into an article tomorrow!